Donato Carrisi

-Donato Carrisi (born 25 March 1973 in Martina Franca in Apulia) is an Italian writer, director and screenwriter.
+Donato Carrisi (born 25 March 1973) is an Italian writer, film director and screenwriter.

 He made his directorial debut with the film The Girl in the Fog (2017), based on his novel of the same name.
 He won a David di Donatello 2018 for Best New Director.
 It was one of the features of the 2019 Italian Film Festival in the United States, promoting Italian films in several cities.